shubhampatel17/Topics-Distributed-Computing/README.md

 6. **Future Outlook**: Predictions and potential future developments for blockchain in the automotive sector.

 ### Paper

+## Overview
+This repository contains a term paper on the application of blockchain technology in the automotive industry, focusing on cybersecurity and efficiency.

+## Authors
+- Shubham Patel
+- Rohan Borad

+## Key Topics
+- Blockchain integration in automotive
+- Cybersecurity enhancements
+- Supply chain management

 1. **Detailed Analysis of Blockchain Technology**: An in-depth look at the technical aspects of blockchain.
 2. **Security Enhancements through Blockchain**: Detailed examination of how blockchain enhances cybersecurity.
 3. **Industrial Applications of Blockchain**: Broader look at blockchain applications in various industrial sectors, with a focus on automotive.